A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

 \subsection{Contributions}

-Our basic algorithmic idea is to apply a semismooth Newton method, \cite{QiSun93,qi1993convergence}, to solve the nonsmooth equation \be \Fnor{z}=0. \ee In particular, we combine approximate semismooth Newton steps for \cref{eq:intro-fnor}, generated via an inexact CG-solver, and a globalization technique that is based on a trust region-like mechanism to control the acceptance of the Newton steps.
+Our basic algorithmic idea is to apply a semismooth Newton method, \cite{QiSun93,qi1993convergence}, to solve the nonsmooth equation \be \Fnor{z}=0. \ee In particular, we combine approximate semismooth Newton steps for \eqref{eq:intro-fnor}, generated via an inexact CG-solver, and a globalization technique that is based on a trust region-like mechanism to control the acceptance of the Newton steps.
 In this way, the resulting trust region-type algorithm can be guaranteed to converge globally and locally at a q-superlinear rate.

-Our algorithmic framework closely follows a normal map-based approach proposed in \cite{pieper2015finite} by Pieper.
-The normal map scheme developed in \cite{pieper2015finite} also utilizes a trust region-type strategy and has already been successfully applied in a heuristic manner in several other works, see, e.g., \cite{kunisch2016time,boulanger2017sparse,RunAigKunSto18a,RunAigKunSto18b,ManRun20,mannelhybrid}.
+Our algorithmic framework follows a normal map-based approach proposed in \cite{pieper2015finite} by Pieper.
+The normal map scheme developed in \cite{pieper2015finite} also uses a trust region-type strategy and has already been successfully applied in a heuristic manner in several other works, see \cite{kunisch2016time,boulanger2017sparse,RunAigKunSto18a,ManRun20,mannelhybrid}.
 However, only limited convergence results are available so far.
-Our goal in this work is to propose and design a modified version of this original normal map-based method that allows to establish full global and local convergence results while maintaining the favorable numerical performance reported in \cite{pieper2015finite,kunisch2016time,boulanger2017sparse,RunAigKunSto18a,RunAigKunSto18b,ManRun20,mannelhybrid}.
-We now briefly summarize our contributions: \begin{itemize} \item We propose a new normal map-based merit function for problem \cref{eq1-1} that has better descent properties than the original objective function $\psi$ and that is compatible with our trust region strategy.
-By incorporating this novel merit function in the trust region acceptance mechanism, we are able to globalize the semismooth Newton method for \cref{eq:intro-fnor} and we can provide a full and unified convergence analysis.
+Our goal in this work is to design a modified version of this original normal map-based method that allows to establish full global and local convergence results while maintaining the favorable performance reported in \cite{pieper2015finite,kunisch2016time,boulanger2017sparse,RunAigKunSto18a,ManRun20,mannelhybrid}.
+We now summarize our main contributions: \begin{itemize} \item We propose a new normal map-based merit function for problem \eqref{eq1-1} that has more tractable descent properties than the original objective function $\psi$ and that is compatible with our trust region strategy.
+By incorporating this novel merit function in the trust region acceptance mechanism, we are able to globalize the semismooth Newton method for \eqref{eq:intro-fnor} and, {in contrast to \cite{pieper2015finite,ManRun20,mannelhybrid}}, a full unified convergence analysis is possible.
 In particular, we establish regular global convergence in terms of the normal map

-where $\{z_k\}$ denotes a sequence of iterates generated by our approach.
-Moreover, we verify that the Kurdyka-{\L}ojasiewicz (KL) framework is applicable yielding finer global convergence results and convergence of the whole sequence $\{z_k\}$.
-Finally, under mild local assumptions, we show that our algorithm can locally turn into a pure (inexact) semismooth Newton method and that a fast q-superlinear rate of convergence can be achieved.